microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 reason it's necessary for a caller to catch an exception from an API, call that out with an explanation either here or in the Examples -->

 With the addition of a determinate mode of ProgressRing, the ShowPaused and ShowError properties that ProgressBar already has should be aligned in ProgressRing.
 ProgressRing can be used in scenarios where progress is paused, or an error occured during the process.
 With this additional capability, the determinate ProgressRing does not represent a "hung" state where the user cannot interact with the app.
+Previously, guidance recommended that ProgressRing only be used when the user cannot continue to interact with the app, but this is no longer the only use case and ProgressRing can be used in scenarios where user interaction can continue while the ring is spinning.

 # API Notes
 <!-- Option 1: Give a one or two line description of each API (type